Equity, Inclusion and Diversity

 Anti-racism Resources for White People: Compilation of resources for white people and parents to deepen our work in anti-racism

-Array Now: Started by Ava DuVernay, director of Now They See Us, this is a compilation of African American independent films – an array of stories and voices.
+Array Now: Started by Ava DuVernay, director of the film When They See Us, this is a compilation of African American independent films – an array of stories and voices.

 75 Things White People Can Do for Racial Justice: Curated by Medium and updated regularly.